Visio-projects/Visio-Shape-Extract/README.md

 :new: I'm currently working on the C# version.

-This is a Visio Add-In written in Microsoft Visual Studio Community 2017 VB.NET and VBA.
-It allows the user to extract the entity attributes from a Visio file.
+This Add-In allows the user to extract the shape object entity attributes from a Visio file.

 <!---
 [![star this repo](http://githubbadges.com/star.svg?user=Office-projects&repo=VisioShapeExtract&style=flat&color=fff&background=007ec6)](http://github.com/Office-projects/VisioShapeExtract)